 Elective Bible Course

 A teacher of an elective Bible course offered under Education Code 28.011 [see EMI] must hold a minimum of a High School Composite Certification in language arts, social studies, or history with, where practical, a minor in religious or biblical studies.
-The teacher must successfully complete the staff development training developed by the commissioner of education with respect to Bible elective courses.
+The teacher must successfully complete the staff development training developed by the commissioner with respect to Bible elective courses.
 Education Code 28.011(f)

 Automated External Defibrillators

 A district shall annually make available to employees and volunteers instruction in the principles and techniques of cardiopulmonary resuscitation and the use of an automated external defibrillator (AED).

 The instruction provided in the use of AEDs must meet guidelines for approved AED training under Health and Safety Code 779.002.
 Each school nurse, assistant school nurse, athletic coach or sponsor, physical education instructor, marching band director, cheerleading coach, and any other employee specified by the commissioner, and each student who serves as an athletic trainer, must: